NOTE: I am on the job market for independent faculty positions. Reach out!

 For example: We can study the impact of mutations on ligand binding using Alchemical Free Energy calculations:

-(AKA How do protein mutations alter conformational states, populations, and transitions?)
+(AKA How do protein mutations alter conformational states, populations, and transitions to cause resistance?)

 Mutation-induced therapy resistance is driven by changes in the conformational ensemble a protein adopts.
 To mechanistically model the impact of mutations on protein function, activity, and therapeutic resistance, I leverage long timescale molecular dynamics in conjunction with biophysical experimentation to study how mutations may directly impact protein ensembles.